avraham-mayer/python-cross-process-bridge/README.md

 This package is a utility for creating an instance of a class in a new process and seamlessly calling its functions from the original process

-## Background
-### multiprocessing
-let's say I have a class that needs to do something that affects the whole process - for example changing the working directory, using setuid, or any other action that cannot be done in a thread without affecting the rest of the process
+## When would I ever want to do that?
+Good question, I'm glad you asked.
+Let's say you have a class, that changes the `cwd` of the program during the course of its actions.
+If you have another thread running, which needs a different `cwd`, they will interfere with each other because threads share a `cwd`

+Another example would be if you have a process running as root, which needs to do something risky that you wouldn't want a privileged user doing, or just doesn't need high privileges.
+With this module you could call `os.setuid()` in the child process without dropping privileges in the main process.

+## So why wouldn't I just use multiprocessing?
-The module `multiprocessing` module allows running a python function in a separate process using `multiprocessing.Process` like this:
+The `multiprocessing` module allows running a python function in a separate process using `multiprocessing.Process` like this:
 ```python
 process = multiprocessing.Process(target=func_to_run, args=(args, to, send))